WTW-IM/es-components/packages/es-components/src/components/base/icons/Icon.md

 </div>
 ```

-**Note:** Icons require the `indv-mkt-icons` font.
+**Note:** Icons require the `bds-func-icons` font.
 Use the following link to include the required font in your project:

 ```html
 <link rel="stylesheet" href="https://bdaim-webexcdn-p.azureedge.net/es-assets/icons.css" />